 If you discover an invoice was entered incorrectly, determine the best method to correct the error.
-For example, if the error is in the header information, you can edit the information contained in any of the text boxes, except in the Job text box, and re-save the record.
+For example, if the error is in the header information, you can edit the information contained in any of the text boxes, except in the Job and Tax District text boxes, and re-save the record.

-When the invoice contains an incorrect job number, ledger account, or amount, void the invoice and then re-enter it with the correct information.
+When the invoice contains an incorrect job number, tax district, ledger account, or amount, void the invoice and then reenter it with the correct information.
 By voiding and re-entering the invoice, you create a clear audit trail.